Azure/elastic-db-tools/Documentation/Issue Guidance.md

 	* [feature approved](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Feature%20Approved): Larger scale issues.
 Like up for grabs, anyone is free to work on these issues, but they may be trickier or require more work.

-	* [grabbed by community](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Grabbed%20by%20Community): Someone outside the EDCL team has assumed responsibility for addressing this issue and is working on a fix.
+	* [grabbed by community](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Grabbed%20by%20Community): Someone outside the EDT team has assumed responsibility for addressing this issue and is working on a fix.
 The comments for the issue will call out who is working on it.
 You shouldn't try to address the issue without coordinating with the owner.

 	* [grabbed by assignee](https://github.com/Microsoft/Elastic-database-client-library-for-Azure-SQL-Database/labels/Grabbed%20by%20Assignee): Like grabbed by community, except the person the issue is assigned to is making a fix.
-This will be someone on the EDCL team.
+This will be someone on the EDT team.

 * **Project Management**: These labels are used to facilitate the team's Kanban Board.
 Labels indicate the current status and swim lane.